Best bets

 Print sources

 American jurisprudence pleading and practice forms annotated, Building and Construction Contracts, Part II C, Sec.
 57-104.
 Defective Performance.
+Current edition is available online.
+Sections can be requested from the Trial Court Law Libraries’ document request service.

-Building Code Essentials: based on the 2015 International Building Code, International Code Council, 2015.
+Building code essentials: Based on the 2015 International Building Code, International Code Council, 2015.

-Building Codes Illustrated: a guide to understanding the 2015 International Building Code, John Wiley & Sons, 2016.
+Building codes illustrated: A guide to understanding the 2015 International Building Code, John Wiley & Sons, 2016.

-Home improvement contractor claims: Building your case, MCLE, 1998.
+Home improvement contractor act, MCLE, 2010.

 Contact for Massachusetts law about home improvement